Letting a property means making tough decisions as a property owner, such as whether to rent out your apartment furnished or unfurnished.

 The decision can greatly affect your chances of finding a tenant.
 It will also have an impact on the kind of renters you attract, be they, young professionals or families.
+But it's not just about your competitiveness on the market, it also is a question of maximizing your property's value while balancing your level of involvement as a landlord.

 Over a quarter of Londoners rent privately.
 That’s 2.4 million people.
 What’s more, they’re spending nearly 40 percent of their income on rent, according to the Mayor of London’s office.